Creating a Project

 Click the Preview button in the top right to see your changes.
 You should see a page that says "Astroblast!", a text box asking for your name, and a Play button.
 Enter a username for yourself (don't use your real name) and click Play.

-You will see a black screen, a small message greeting your into your empty universe.
-This is your game world, which we will soon fill with a spaceship and asteroids.
-Click Exit Preview in the top left to return to the editor.
+You will see a black screen, a small message greeting you into your empty universe.
+Click Exit Preview in the top left to return to the editor so we can start filling your game world with a spaceship and asteroids!